Philip M. Parker: Automatically generated books

 All books are self-published paperbacks.
 Ninety-five percent of the ordered books are sent out electronically; the rest are printed on demand.
 Parker plans to extend the programs to produce romance novels.

 Digital poetry

-Using a collection of automation programs called "Eve", Parker has applied his techniques within his dictionary project to digital poetry; he reports posting over 1.3 million poems, aspiring to reach one poem for each word found in the English language.
-He refers to these as "graph theoretic poems" since they are generated using graph theory, where "graph" refers to mathematical values that relate words to each other in a semantic web.
-He has posted in the thesaurus section of his online dictionary the values used in these algorithms.
-The poems are in a wide variety of styles, including some invented by Parker himself.
-His poems are didactic in nature, and either define the entry word in question or highlight its antonyms.
-He has stated plans to expand these to many languages and is experimenting with other poetic forms.
+Using a collection of automation programs called "Eve", Parker has applied his techniques to post over 1.3 million poems.
+He plans to generate one poem for each word found in the English language.
+He refers to these as "graph theoretic poems" since they are generated using graph theory.
+Parker says the poems are didactic, either defining the entry word in question or highlighting its antonyms.